ISS ECLSS: Air revitalization system

 Carbon dioxide and trace contaminants are removed by the Air Revitalization System.
 This is a NASA rack, placed in Tranquility, designed to provide a Carbon Dioxide Removal Assembly (CDRA), a Trace Contaminant Control Subassembly (TCCS) to remove hazardous trace contamination from the atmosphere and a Major Constituent Analyser (MCA) to monitor nitrogen, oxygen, carbon dioxide, methane, hydrogen, and water vapour.
 The Air Revitalization System was flown to the station aboard STS-128 and was temporarily installed in the Japanese Experiment Module pressurised module.
 The system was scheduled to be transferred to Tranquility after it arrived and was installed during Space Shuttle Endeavour mission STS-130.

 Oxygen generating system

-The Oxygen Generating System (OGS) is a NASA rack designed to electrolyse water from the Water Recovery System to produce oxygen and hydrogen.
+The Oxygen Generating System (OGS) is a NASA rack which electrolyses water from the Water Recovery System to produce oxygen and hydrogen, like the Russian Elektron oxygen generator.
 The oxygen is delivered to the cabin atmosphere.
 The unit is installed in the Destiny module.
-During one of the spacewalks conducted by STS-117 astronauts, a hydrogen vent valve required to begin using the system was installed.
-The system was delivered in 2006 by STS-121, and became operational on 12 July 2007.
-From 2001, the US orbital segment had used oxygen in a pressurized storage tank on the Quest airlock module, or from the Russian service module.
-Prior to the activation of the Sabatier System in October 2010 hydrogen and carbon dioxide extracted from the cabin was vented overboard.
+During a spacewalk, STS-117 astronauts installed a hydrogen vent valve required to operate the OGS.
+The OGS was delivered in 2006 by STS-121, and became operational on 12 July 2007.
+From 2001, the US orbital segment had used oxygen stored in a pressurized tank on the Quest airlock module, or from the Russian service module.
+Prior to the activation of the Sabatier System in October 2010, hydrogen and carbon dioxide extracted from the cabin was vented overboard.